Online Special Education Degree Programs

 At the doctoral level, you may delve deeper into certain topics.
 You could focus, for example, on special education law, policy, administration, and more.
 You could also study trends and movements within the field.
 Are you thinking years down the road?
 These programs may be ideal for you if you wish to pursue a leadership or college teaching role later.

 In a Ph.D. program you can expect to do a lot of research.
 This is a big part of your work in earning a doctorate degree.
 As a candidate, you must complete an original dissertation in your scholarly focus area.
 You could focus on areas such as:

 - Severe Disabilities

 - Education of Students with Visual Impairments

-- Special Education Policy & Systems Studies
+- Special Education Policy and Systems Studies